Mobility Offer Allocations in Corporate Settings: Detailed description of the generation of instance set RW

 \section{Detailed description of the generation of instance set RW}

-The benchmark instances are based on demographic, spatial, and economic data of Vienna, Austria.
+The benchmark instances are based on demographic, spatial, and economic data of Vienna, Austria, and consider a company which operates in that area.
 First, a set of mode of transport classes $K$ are defined consisting of the following types: \emph{Foot}, \emph{Public transport}, \emph{Bike}, \emph{Battery electric vehicle (BEV)} and subtypes corresponding to specific car models, \emph{Internal combustion engine vehicle (ICEV)} and subtypes corresponding to the size of the vehicle and \emph{Taxi}.
 For both BEV and ICEV several sub-categories are defined which correspond to car models, e.g., for BEVs we consider Smart ED, Nissan Leaf, and Mitsubishi iMiev.
 The properties of each $k\in K$ are the following:

 Then, a company is constructed consisting of one or more depots $\Delta\subset L$, where each $\delta\in \Delta$ is represented by its geographic coordinate and $L$ is the set of all possible locations.
 The company has a set of employees $P$, and a number of available instances $n_k$ of each transport class $k\in K$.
 Note that $n_k=\infty$ for \emph{foot}, \emph{public transport}, and \emph{taxi}.